Welcome Avatar!

-The irreversible nature of crypto transactions means that hacked funds are gone forever and there is no way to get that money back unless the hackers return them.
+The irreversible nature of crypto transactions means that hacked funds are gone forever and there is no way to get that money back unless law enforcement catch up with the hacker before the funds are laundered.
+In reality, recovery is very rare.

 Security is easy to neglect.
 “That would never happen to me” most people think.
 But why risk your funds when there is a fairly simple solution?

-Today, we’ll discuss the fastest and cheapest way to boost your security - hardware wallets.
+Today, we’ll discuss the fastest and cheapest way to boost your security - using hardware wallets correctly.

 What Is A Hardware Wallet And Why Do You Need One?